wp-plugins/gantry/readme.txt

 == Upgrade Notice ==

-= 1.19 =
+= 1.20 =
-This version of plugin resolves previous directory-naming issues.
+This version includes several important fixes and it is highly recommended for everyone to update.